 A research report by PwC UK across 29

-countries predicts that 30% of jobs are at
+countries predict that 30% of jobs are at

 Therefore, the situation warrants an immediate plan of action.
 The idea is not to just start this essential conversation but to lay down a route that can be easily followed.
 The process starts by defining a well-strategized Skill Roadmap.
 This roadmap will be the path to your success!
 These simple steps will not only help you survive the age of automation but thrive in it!